harrism04/slideofhand/memory-bank/activeContext.md

   - Adapted recording and navigation controls to remain functional and accessible in full-screen mode, typically as an overlay at the bottom.
   - Added `Maximize` and `Minimize` icons from `lucide-react`.
   - Updated `components/slide-preview.tsx` to accept an `isFullscreen` prop and adjust its internal styling (font sizes, padding, image sizing) accordingly for better full-screen presentation.
+- **Disabled ALL File Imports (PPTX & PDF)**:
-- **Disabled PPTX Import**: Due to persistent build errors with `@saltcorn/docling` and its dependencies (`underscore`, `package.json` resolution issues), the PPTX import functionality has been temporarily disabled.
+  - PPTX import was previously disabled due to build errors with `@saltcorn/docling`.
+  - PDF import has now also been disabled by removing the `pdf-parse` dependency and updating related code to resolve Vercel build errors.
-  - PDF import functionality remains active as it uses `pdf-parse`, which is working correctly.
+  - All file import functionality is currently unavailable.
 - **Implemented Auto-Save for Practice Sessions**: Practice sessions in `app/practice/page.tsx` are now automatically saved after recording and analysis are complete.
 - **RESOLVED**: The persistent `null` session issue in Next.js API routes (e.g., `/api/generate-presentation`) that was preventing slide creation due to RLS violations has been resolved.
 - AI-generated slide creation is now working correctly.